imgettingoutofhere/CS2_Portfolio_BAUSA/q1/input_validation.md

 | **4.
 Email** | String | Simple Pattern | Must contain both "@" and "." characters | `"student[at]email.com"` | "Invalid email." |
 | **5.
 Registration Code** | String | Length | Must be exactly 6 characters long | `"12345"` (5 characters) | "The registration code must contain exactly 6 characters." |

+## Validation Questions
+### 1. Why should the student name not be blank?
+> Because the system would recognize it as an error and immediately display the error message and end the program.

+### 2. Why should age be checked for both data type and range?
+> To determine what value is needed and to set a limit for how old you must be to be registered, in this situation being between 11 and 18 years old.

+### 3. Why should grade level only accept specific values?
+> So that it is easier for the user to understand what is needed and give the correct value.

+### 4. What format requirements did you use for the email address?
+> The format requirements I set that is needed for the email address is that it has to have a dot(.) and the at symbol(@)

+### 5. What length requirement did you use for the registration code?
+> I set the length requirement to 6 characters, no more and no less.

 # Part B - Program Design

  START

     # 1. Student Name Validation